Early Years Positive Handling

 I hope you will explore the different options we have created for you to access our cutting-edge courses, offering you the very best quality training and advice for your team who look after the most vulnerable children in our communities.

-With no less than 5 different formats for each course we deliver, we work hard to fit into your schedule, your budget and your work - your partner in behaviour management and positive handling.
+We offer 5 different formats for you to choose from, we work hard to fit into your schedule, your budget and your work - your partner in behaviour management and positive handling.

 Your staff need skills and knowledge which will help you with YOUR specific children and behaviours, so our approach is focused on solving YOUR positive handling issues.
 See SCENA for more information.